dinak0103/dinak0103/README.md

 Software Developer with strong UX background
 -------------------------------------

-Creative and detail-oriented UI/UX Designer and Front-End Developer with 3+ years of experience designing and building user-centric digital experiences.
-Skilled in wireframing, prototyping, interaction design, and front-end development.
+Software Developer with a strong UX background and 4+ years of experience designing and building user-centered digital products.
+I combine design thinking with development to create intuitive, visually engaging, and high-performing interfaces.
 Strong expertise in Figma, HTML, CSS, JavaScript.

 * 🌍  I'm based in Belarus
 * 🖥️  See my portfolio at [Portfollio](http://dinak0103.github.io/dev/index.html)